-We want to thank Stefano Barbieri, Luis Corchón, Massimo Morelli, Antonio Nicolò, Eugenio Peluso, and Francesco Squintani, for their useful comments, which helped us to improve the paper.
-We also want to thank people who have provided insightful comments during the annual G.R.A.S.S. workshop hosted by the Franqui Foundation and the L.U.I.S.S.
-University in Rome, and the annual C.E.P.E.T. workshop hosted by Udine University.
+We want to thank Stefano Barbieri, Luis Corchón, Francesco Filippi, Jana Friedrichsen, Massimo Morelli, Antonio Nicolò, Eugenio Peluso, and Francesco Squintani, for their useful comments, which helped us to improve the paper.
+We also want to thank people who have provided insightful comments during the 2012 G.R.A.S.S. workshop hosted by the Franqui Foundation and the L.U.I.S.S.
+University in Rome, the 2013 C.E.P.E.T. workshop hosted by Udine University, the 2013 EEA-ESEM conference in Gothenburg, the 2013 EARIE conference in Evora, and the seminars held at DEM and LEM in Pisa, and at DISEI in Florence.
 This paper is part of the project "Persuasion with elaboration costs" financed by Einaudi Institute for Economics and Finance (EIEF), which we gratefully acknowledge.
+The authors also acknowledge financial support from the Italian Ministry of Education, Universities and Research under PRIN project 2012Z53REX "The Economics of Intuition and Reasoning: a Study On the Change of Rational Attitudes under Two Elaboration Systems" (SOCRATES).